maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 #.
 Learn to use guide to find hole sizes.
 #. keep holes not directly next to edge
 #. place all components centered on grid if possible.
+# make sure to use one-sided board not copper on both sides